PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 - Generate a large number of inputs randomly instead of writing just a few of them manually.

-**More sophisticated actions**
+**More sophisticated inputs**
-Imagine a max heap with a different implementation from the std library was being written.
+Imagine that a max heap with a different implementation from the std library was being written.
 The std heap could be used as a model to check that our heap behaves correctly from the user's point of view.

 ```rust
 #[cfg(test)]